 Clinical Payment and Coding Policies

-Certain policies may not be applicable to Self-Funded Members and certain insured products.
+- Certain CPCPs may not be applicable to Self-Funded Members and certain insured products.
 Refer to the Member's plan of benefits or Certificate of Coverage to determine whether coverage is provided or if there are any exclusions or benefit limitations applicable to any of these policies.
-If there is a difference between any policy and the Member’s plan of benefits or Certificate of Coverage, the plan of benefits or Certificate of Coverage will govern.
+If a conflict arises between a CPCP and any plan document under which a member is entitled to Covered Services, the plan document will govern.

 View the current policies below: